-Your nurse or endoscopist will talk to you about how the test went, if they took any biopsies and when to expect the results.
+Your nurse or endoscopist will talk to you about how the test went.
+They'll tell you if they took any biopsies and when to expect the results.

-You might have some bloating and discomfort lasting a few hours after the gastroscopy.
+You might have some bloating and discomfort after the gastroscopy.
+This usually lasts for a few hours.

 If you haven’t had sedation, you can usually go home shortly after having the test.
 You won't be able to eat or drink until the local anaesthetic spray has worn off.
 This takes about an hour.